 Imagine being a European explorer of the 16th Century, hearing stories of strange civilizations and rumors of golden cities and riches beyond your wildest dreams.
-Would you embark upon a possibly dangerous journey to find fame and fortune?
+Would you embark on a possibly dangerous journey to find fame and fortune?
 Well, many men took that risk during the 1500s.
 Spanish explorer and conqueror Francisco Pizarro was one of them.

-Born in Trujillo, Spain, around 1478 CE, Francisco Pizarro grew up without a formal education, never learning how to read or write.
-But he did have a curious mind, and one day, after years of listening to stories about the 'New World', Pizarro decided to take a journey of his own.
+Born in Trujillo, Spain around 1478 CE, Francisco Pizarro grew up without a formal education, never learning how to read or write.
+But he did have a curious mind, and one day, after years of listening to stories about the 'New World,' Pizarro decided to take a journey of his own.

-Pizarro joined Vasco Nunez de Balboa to sail around the Isthmus of Panama when Balboa 'discovered' and claimed the Pacific Ocean for Spain.
+In 1513, Pizarro joined Vasco Nunez de Balboa to sail around the Isthmus of Panama when Balboa 'discovered' and claimed the Pacific Ocean for Spain.

-Pizarro began to be inspired by stories of Hernan Cortez, who had conquered the Aztecs in Central Mexico.
+In 1522, Pizarro began to be inspired by stories of Hernan Cortez, who had conquered the Aztecs in Central Mexico.
 He was also listening to the adventures of Pascual de Andagoya, who had been exploring southern Panama.
 According to Andagoya, he met natives who spoke of a city made of gold.
 Could this be the city that inspired the legend of El Dorado?

-Pizarro, Luque and Almagro sailed from Panama with a modest crew of volunteers and horses.
+In 1524, Pizarro, Luque and Almagro sailed from Panama with a modest crew of volunteers and horses.
 They sailed up the San Juan River, which was part of the boundary between Ecuador and Colombia.
 They didn't go much farther past Colombia, though.
 Bad weather, hunger and hostile natives took out some of the crew.
 Almagro even got shot in the eye with an arrow!
 They headed back to Panama.

 The Inca had a vast empire that included approximately 12 million people.
 It extended more than 4,000 kilometers and stretched throughout portions of Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
 The Inca had a powerful army, an organized society, successful agricultural techniques and well-developed cultural and artistic practices.